sunilangadi2/ceph-ci/doc/radosgw/cloud-transition.rst

 * ``retain_object`` (true | false)

 If true, retains the metadata of the object transitioned to cloud.
 If false (default), the object is deleted post transition.
+This option is ignored for current versioned objects.
+For more details, refer to section "Versioned Objects" below.

 S3 Specific Configurables: